 The quickest way to start the dating process of your skillet is to look at the font of the “MADE IN CANADA”.
 There are 2 distinct font styles, one McClary and I suspect the other is made by Findlay’s Ltd out of Carleton Place, Ontario.

 This is the font style you will see on EVERY McClary made skillet, there are however a few exceptions.
 Some of the GSW pieces have this font – but not the X number under the handle.
-This font and no X mark would likely put the skillet into the early 1940’s – after what appears to be a move to an outside jobber.
+This font and no X mark would likely put the skillet into the mid to late 1940’s – after what appears to be a move to an outside jobber.
 (Again, probably Findlay)

-This font is most defintely not McClary – I suspect Findlay’s Ltd started jobbing for GSW sometime in the early 40’s but still looking for the proof.
+This font is most defintely not McClary – I suspect Findlay’s Ltd started jobbing for GSW sometime in the late 40’s but still looking for the proof.
 Lots of anecdotal exists but still hesitant to make the call.
 Findlay jobbed for Smart’s foundry from 1960 to 1965 – so it’s possible.

 If you look closely at the following logo’s pulled from General Steel Wares (GSW) skillets, there are slight differences.
 In the logo below, the peak of the S in GSW isn’t as tall as the 1949, and the G for example has an odder shape.
 Compare that with the GSW logo I pulled from a 1943 war ad.
 The general layout of the logo is the same.
 The skillets with this logo are marked under the handle with an Xxxx – an X900 series number.
 Is it likely this was the original logo that was used after the 1927 merger?
 This logo also shows in a 1952 McClary advertisement here: https://www.flickr.com/photos/33957003@N02/4914296938